vickievien/vickievien.github.io/readme.md

 My third round: Another UX friend said that if I choose parallax scrolling, it should all be parallax or if I choose to do separate pages, all should be separate pages, so then I decided to consolidate and make everything into one page for parallax scrolling.
 I still kept my main.css style separate for header/footer in case in the event I do choose to separate out the pages down the road.

 One thing to note: I created a resume page per project requirements to show work experience.
 But I chose not to spend as much time on styling with CSS, as I do not plan to have this in my portfolio in the future.
 I have a link that downloads my resume into a PDF should a recruiter be interested in my resume in the contact section.
-In place of spending time on styling the resume, I chose to put my time and effort in creating a second project to call a cocktail API.
+In place of spending time on styling the resume, I chose to put my time and effort in starting a second project to call a cocktail API.

 # Link to Live Site